nevalang/website/content/docs/spec/source-code/index.md

 1. List of inport-addresses
 2. List of _deferred connections_

-Sender-side in of a normal connection can also have optional _struct selectors_.
+The sender-side of a normal connection can also have optional _struct selectors_.

 ## Sender-Side Struct Selectors

-If (_resolved_) type of sender-side is _structure_, then it's possible to have selectors in it.
-Selectors are list of strings, where each element means field in a struct.
-More than one selector means that there is a structure inside structure.
-Selectors must be type safe.
-I.e. it must be possible to "unwrap" structure each time we process next selector.
+If the (_resolved_) type of the sender-side is _structure_, then it's possible to have selectors in it.
+Selectors are a list of strings, where each element represents a field in a struct.
+More than one selector means that there is a structure inside another structure.
+Selectors must be type safe, i.e. it must be possible to "unwrap" the structure each time the next selector is processed.

 ## Port Address

-A port address consists of the name of the node, the name of the referenced port, and an optional index of the slot.
+A port address consists of the name of the node it belongs to, the name of the referenced port, and an optionally the index of the slot.
 A slot index must be present only if the port address refers to an array-port.

 ## Constant Reference Sender